-FTA is proposing to add a measure of community risk to the land use evaluation using the Census Bureau's Community Resilience Estimates (CRE) tool.
-The tool uses American Community Survey (ACS) and Population Estimates Program data to determine the population within each census tract that is considered at low, medium, or high risk if a disaster were to occur.
+The measure of community risk in the land use evaluation uses the Census Bureau's Community Resilience Estimates (CRE) tool.
+The tool uses American Community Survey (ACS) and Population Estimates Program data to determine how socially vulnerable the population within each census tract is to impacts of disasters.
 The CRE tool examines ten different risk factors that measure the population's vulnerability as shown in the table below.
-The data set from the CRE tool provides an estimate of the at-risk population based on the cumulative number of risk factors experienced by census tract residents: zero risks (Low Risk), 1-2 risks (Medium Risk), and three or more risks (High Risk).
+The data set from the CRE tool provides an estimate of the atrisk population based on the cumulative number of risk factors experienced by census tract residents: zero risks out of the ten (Low Risk), 1-2 risks out of the ten (Medium Risk), and three or more risks out of the ten (High Risk).
+FTA considers the percent of the total population within a 1⁄2-mile radius of stations that is designated high risk.
+This community risk measure encourages project sponsors to locate projects near communities that might benefit from transit investments to mitigate, reverse, or alleviate transportation burden and other related causes of disadvantage.